Riqky/portfolio/_pages/lockpicking.md

 ![waver_core_parts](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/waver_core_parts.jpg)

 The key goes through the small holes in the wavers, pushing it up.
 Underneath the small hook on the waver is a spring with varying lengths, this spring defines the height for the key.
-Waver locks are very easy to pick because they are very shallow, allowing for very little key combinations and thus they are very rakable.
+Waver locks are very easy to pick because they are very shallow, allowing for very little key combinations and thus they are very rackable.

 ### Pin tumbler lock